UCdasec/FaultArm/docs/branch_detection.md

 cmpl $1, -4(%rbp)
 ```

-Finally, if the subsequent instruction to `cmpl` is a jump, `jne` **or** `je`, then all three lines are remembered and a new search begins for more pattern occurrences.
+Finally, if the subsequent instruction to `cmpl` is a jump, (`jne`, `jnz`, `je` `jz`), then all three lines are remembered and a new search begins for more pattern occurrences.
 If the subsequent instruction is not a jump, all previous lines are disregarded and a new search for the initial instruction pattern begins.

 ```asm
 jne .L2